Alimurtaza330/bookStore/README.md

 - **User Authentication**: Sign up, log in, and log out functionality.
 - **Email Verification**: Users must verify their email before accessing certain features.
+- **Forget reset password**: Allow user to change password if he forget it or want a new one
 - **Responsive Design**: A user-friendly interface accessible on various devices.

 ## Technologies Used